 Domaine de la Mordoree History, Overview

 Domaine de la Mordoree is a relatively recent property in Chateauneuf du Pape.
 It was founded in 1986 by Fabrice Delmore and Christophe Delorme with a total of 5 hectares of vines.
 By 1989, the industrious brothers managed to expand the holdings of Domaine de la Mordoree to 60 hectares located in 8 different regions in the Southern Rhone valley.
 Sadly, Christophe Delmore passed away far too early, June 10, 2015.
-Fabrice Delmore remains in charge of the domaine today.
+Fabrice Delmore remained in charge of the domaine until 2017.
+In late September, 2017, Fabrice Delmore announced that while he was still remaining a shareholder in the winery he founded with his brother, he was leaving the domaine to pursue other interests.

 Domaine de la Mordoree takes its name from a wild game bird, known as a woodcock, hence the logo on the wine bottle’s label.
 In keeping with that same tradition, their high end, luxury cuvee which made its debut in 2003 was called La Reine des Bois, which is translated into Queen of the Woods.
 Starting with the 2014 vintage, they introduced a third wine to their portfolio of Chateauneuf du Pape wines, La Belle Voyageuse.